 We added two new parts to our interview process.
 The first is an interview with a diverse panel of Schiff Hardin lawyers.
 Schiff Hardin lawyers ask structured, pre-planned behavioral questions to gather extensive information about students’ professional, academic, extracurricular, and other individual life experiences.
 The format is designed to eliminate bias, and panel members have been professionally trained to interview effectively.
 The atmosphere is welcoming and lets students highlight their individual backgrounds, experiences, and talents.

-The second new part is a brief writing exercise.
+The second new part is a short writing exercise.
 We hand candidates a case and ask them to answer a question posed by someone who is affected by it.
 This part of our interview helps us see who is ready and eager to interact with real clients early in their career.
 We seek organized thoughts, clear writing, and an appropriate tone.
-We review the writing exercises without knowing any information about the candidate, which ensures that our process is gender- and diversity-neutral.
+We review the writing exercises without knowing any information about the candidate, which guarantees that our process is gender- and diversity-neutral.

 We are finding many diverse law students who are excited about the Firm – and we are actively recruiting them.

 Over the past few years, we have also redoubled our efforts to increase the pool of diverse candidates that we interview.
 Recently we have interviewed and held resume collections at the Cook County Minority Job Fair, Southeastern Minority Job Fair, Bay Area Diversity Job Fair, Lavender Law and at over 20 law schools nationwide, including Howard University, a historically black university in Washington, D.C.
 Several of our lawyers also participate in formal and informal mentoring programs, including the University of Chicago’s Women’s Mentoring Program, Northwestern University’s OUTlaw organization, the Lesbian and Gay Bar Association of Chicago, and the LINK Unlimited Scholars program.